Ghostscypher/php-mpesa/mpesa_endpoints.md

 Endpoint: `{base_uri}/oauth/v1/generate?grant_type=client_credentials`

-Description: Used to register a callback url/ webhook that will recieve notifications of an mpesa payment.
+Description: Used to register a callback url/ webhook that will receive notifications of an mpesa payment.
 Note that during production this can only be done once

 ### _Request format_